gvwilson/thirdbit/src/fiction/cloudherd/index.md

 In silence,
-the small crowd made their way through the gate and up the path that led to the village's worship circle.
+the small crowd made their way through the gate and up the path that led to the village's worship diamond.
-Sergeant Dorbu and two other soldiers had piled logs on the heavy gray stone that lay at the circle's center, then laid the bodies of their fallen friends atop the pyre.
+Sergeant Dorbu and two other soldiers had piled logs on the heavy gray stone that lay at the center of the paved lozenge, then laid the bodies of their fallen friends atop the pyre.
 They stood at attention with their battle masks raised to show their stony expressions as people shuffled into a circle.